oracle-livelabs/database/23cfree/js-generic-modules-environments/modules-environments.md

     ![Database Actions main screen](images/sdw-main-page.jpg)

-    Once you opened the editor, paste the JavaScript portion of the code you used for `helper_module_inline` into the editor pane, assign a name to the module (`HELPER_MODULE_ORDS`) and use the disk icon to persist the module in the database.
+    With the editor (not Snippet) pane open, paste the JavaScript portion of the code you used for `helper_module_inline` into the editor pane, assign a name to the module (`HELPER_MODULE_ORDS`) and use the disk icon to persist the module in the database.

     ![Database Actions module editor](images/sdw-mle-module-editor.jpg)

     A short message should indicate that the module was indeed saved in the database.

-## Task 3: Perform name resolution using MLE environments
+## Task 4: Perform name resolution using MLE environments

 1. Reference existing modules